citp/privacy-policy-historical/b/be/bey/beyondblindfold.com.md

-> *The following text is extracted and transformed from the beyondblindfold.com privacy policy that was archived on 2018-08-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180804000849id_/https%3A//beyondblindfold.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beyondblindfold.com privacy policy that was archived on 2019-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190629211104id_/https%3A//beyondblindfold.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy |
+# Privacy Policy – Blindfold

 **Privacy**